Frequently Asked Questions

 Money is tight right now.
 Are there any scholarships or other financial aid options for a student like me?

 Yes!
-Helping you to afford your education is a priority at UM-Flint.
-We have several options for students, from grants to loans, and scholarships.
-The Office of Financial Aid will discuss with you other options for aid and information for filling out the FAFSA.
+At UM-Flint, helping you afford your education is a priority.
+We have several options for students, from grants to loans and scholarships.
+The Office of Financial Aid will discuss other aid options with you and provide information for filling out the FAFSA.